stormkit-io/sample-project/README.md

 ## Sample Project

-This project is an example project to be deployed on [Stormkit](https://www.stormkit.io).
+This is an example project to be deployed on [Stormkit](https://www.stormkit.io).

 ## Features